-- What hoop size & attachments will I need to meet my customer’s orders & needs?
+- What hoop size and attachments will I need to meet my customer’s orders and needs?

-These questions are extremely important to answer before you consider moving forward with any embroidery machine so please take the time to carefully answer them.
-Once these questions are answered, you can then find a machine that’ll meet that criteria within the budget you have to spend.
+These questions are extremely important to answer before considering moving forward with any embroidery machine, so please take the time to answer them carefully.
+Once you answer these questions, you can then find a machine that’ll meet those criteria within the budget you have to spend.

-As a business owner you’ll want to ignore the bells & whistles and instead focus on the attachments and max hoop size you think you’ll require.
+As a business owner, you’ll want to ignore some of the bells and whistles.
+Instead, focus on the attachments and max hoop size you think you’ll require.
 For example, if you plan to embroider on caps, you’ll want to find a machine that has a cap attachment.
 And if you plan on embroidering sweaters or jacket backs, you’ll want to find a machine with a large enough max hoop size.
 Make sense?

-I categorize machine brands into 2 main sections:
+I categorize machine brands into two main sections: